gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 yarn add react react-dom react-redux redux whatwg-fetch
 ```

+That first line is basically a handful of libraries webpack needs.
+The second line are libraries our application actually uses.

 #### The Directory Structure

 As a reference, here's a look at what my `assets/javascripts` directory looks like: